jamesjharper/integra8/examples/README.md

 ● - test_basics
 └── ■ - A concise name that tells anyone what this test is doing
           description:
-            A description which can be useful for adding exact details, assumptions or context behind why this test exists
+            A description that can be useful for adding exact details, assumptions or context behind why this test exists
           src: basic/test_basics/src/main.rs:14:1
           stderr: